Digital Transformation has Accelerated: It's Time to Evolve

 The bad news is that successful digital transformation is tough and many firms looking to start or speed up rapidly lack the internal skills, knowledge and experience required for successful execution.

-The good news is that the pandemic has prepared the ground in terms of behaviour and expectation change, lessons from early adopters are plentiful and high-quality digital transformation expertise is available on-demand in the form of freelance consultants and commercial analytical support.
+The good news is that the pandemic has prepared the ground in terms of behaviour and expectation for change.
+Lessons from early adopters are plentiful and high-quality digital transformation expertise is available on-demand in the form of freelance consultants and commercial analytical support.

 Digital transformation is essential for survival